antmicro/astsee/README.md

 ![astsee a.json b.json](img/generic_diff_ab.png)

-There is also option for changing output format from plain text (possibly colored with ansi escapes) to html:
+There is also an option to generate HTML instead of ANSI text:

 ```sh
 astsee a.json b.json --html > diff.html